 Myofascial slings and connections

 Tuulia and her team have assessed these connections through dissection.
 She shared photos and videos, giving observations of these images.
-When we understand how the body is connected from one end to the other, from one area to another, from one muscle to another, from the skin to the bone, from the back to the hoof, then we start to understand how patterns of compensation and movement changes occur in our patients, and we can start to anticipate them.
+When we understand how the body is connected from one end to the other, from one area to another, from one muscle to another, from the skin to the bone, and from the back to the hoof, then we start to understand how patterns of compensation and movement changes occur in our patients, and we can start to anticipate them.
 We can also more effectively treat the origin of the compensatory pattern we might be seeing.

-We looked at the dorsal and ventral connections of the skin, the connections of the head to the poll and neck, we looked at the connections of the crural fascia and the impact it has on the hindquarter, and at the connections among the limbs.
+We looked at the dorsal and ventral connections of the skin, the connections of the head to the poll and neck, we looked at the connections of the crural fascia and the impact it has on the hindquarter, and the connections among the limbs.
 These videos, and the movements seen, are hard to translate into words.
-You really have to watch it.
+You have to watch it.

 Finally: How to build a strong and elastic myofascial system

-I am still processing many of these insights, all of which resonate so closely with my own observations and thinking, and the work I do with my patients.
+I am still processing many of these insights, all of which resonate so closely with my observations and thinking, and the work I do with my patients.

 All of these aspects of training came together as Tuulia discussed the role of variety in the training programme.
 Every aspect of training must be varied, including work with and without a rider, the speed, surface, tempo, rhythm and load.
 This variation is what will truly train a resilient myofascial system and ultimately aid in reducing the risk of injury.
 We must also consider that the training of one system of the body is not more important than another – the cardiovascular system, neurological system, muscular system and skeletal system must all be given equal priority in a training programme.